HL7/case-reporting/input/pagecontent/electronic_reporting_and_surveillance_distribution_ersd_transaction_and_profiles.md

 **Parameter E** - The normal reporting duration for the encounter.
 While an encounter is in progress and within the the normal reporting duration reportability will continue to be checked.
 Once the encounter has extended beyond the normal reporting duration, it will only be reported on in response to an 'encounter-modified' trigger.

+- Example - For <u>2 weeks</u> after the encounter begins and while it is still in progress, continue to check for suspected reportability.
+Otherwise, once the encounter has extended beyond <u>2 weeks</u>, check for reportability and report only if the encounter has been modified.

 ##### Suspected Reportability Criteria

 To facilitate implementation, there are two levels of suspected reportability determination.
 The first level involves only checking for the existing of events with codes that match a code in the appropriate triggering value set.
 The second level involves additional filtering criteria that can include other elements of the data (such as status and lab values), as well as jurisdictional configuration.